Crash on Mountain View Corridor in West Valley City sends 4 to the hospital

-WEST VALLEY CITY, Utah (ABC4 News) – A crash on Mountain View Corridor in West Valley City Sunday night sends three juveniles and one adult to the hospital.
+WEST VALLEY CITY, Utah (ABC4) – A crash on Mountain View Corridor in West Valley City Sunday night sent three juveniles and one adult to the hospital.

 All four were transported to the hospital with non-life threatening injuries and crews were able to clear the crash scene fairly quickly.